 You will receive a starter pack from us that includes:

-- A stuffed animal that smells like Mommy.
-Put this stuffed animal in the crate with the puppy when he/she sleeps.
+- Baby blanket.
+Put this item in the crate with the puppy when he/she sleeps.
 Do not wash for several weeks.
 The scent of momma and littermates will be a great comfort to the baby and will help soothe him/her.
-Check the condition of the toy often for any holes or rips.
-We don’t want the puppy ingesting any of the stuffing.

 - Veterinarian and vaccine record.